pixelwhipped/WolfensteinInfinite/README.md

 Maps are built from composable `MapSection` tiles defined in `map.json`.
 Each section is a small hand-crafted room or corridor with connection points (doors) on its edges.
 The generator stitches these together at runtime.

+It is recommended sections are in multiples of 5x5

 Sections can carry objectives, enemy placements, items, decals, and special tiles.
-Full documentation on section authoring is in the Map Editor.
+Mod levels and sections can be authored in the Map Editor.

 ### Running in Test Mode